-Approval, on an advisory basis, of named executive officer compensation requires the affirmative vote of the holders of a majority of the shares present and voting at the Annual Meeting in person or by proxy.
+Approval, on an advisory basis, of named executive officer compensation requires the affirmative vote of a majority of the shares present and voting at the Annual Meeting in person or by proxy.
+Abstentions will have the effect of a vote against this proposal, and broker non-votes will have no effect.
 Unless otherwise indicated, proxies received will be voted "FOR" approval, on an advisory basis, of named executive officer compensation.